microsoft/azure-iot-developer-kit/docs/_projects/05-devkit-translator.md

 **Notice:** If you are running on a clean machine with everything installed, during the verifying of the code phrase, you might get an error of **Unknown board AZ3166**.
 To work around, open Arduino IDE, navigate to **Tool > Board manager**.
 Arduino will reload all json files of all package definitions.
 After that, launch VS Code and try to build again, everything will be good.
 {: .notice--warning}

-## macOS

-We are currently working on interative command line experience for macOS just same as for Windows.
-These [manual steps]({{"/docs/projects/devkit-translator-macos/" | absolute_url }}) will use portal to provision Azure services.

 ## Test the project